lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-11-课文-11、35、59、83/Lesson 59 In or out.md

         - he [subject]
         - opens [verb]
         - the gate [object]
-        - from the outside [adverbial of place]
+        - from the outside [place adverbial]
   - main clause:
     - he comes into the garden and waits until the gate shuts
       - he comes into the garden